1. Timelines

 Seeking a solution, Ael turned to Prism, the Eldari of Order, and together they devised a final act—one that would reshape existence forever.

 In a single, cataclysmic event, the Eldari poured their essence into the heart of the cosmos, triggering the Solis Singularity.
-This act forged the Continuum Crystal Cosmology, stabilizing reality by binding the elemental forces into structured planes of existence.
+This act forged the Continuum Crystal Cosmology, stabilizing reality by binding the elemental forces into structured elemental planes of existence.

 • The Eldari became the very fabric of the universe, transmuted into the Elemental Planes, the Astral Riftways, and the cosmic energies that now sustain reality.